liydu/asc-pnp-bugbash/README.md

 #### Prepare Azure resources

 **We recommend to use the IoT Hub (*azure-rtos-asc-bugbash*) that has been created that supports the PnP summer fresh and Azure Security Center for IoT.
-Please get the IoT Hub connection string that is to be used to configure IoT explorer and your device in the [ASC and PnP integration in Azure RTOS Bug Bash](https://teams.microsoft.com/l/channel/19%3aab71cb8272f74c6eb4093725dcc85358%40thread.tacv2/ASC%2520and%2520PnP%2520integration%2520in%2520Azure%2520RTOS%2520Bug%2520Bash?groupId=471ee79d-e373-4f62-ae58-9e3944580d35&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) Teams channel.
+Please get the IoT Hub connection string that is to be used to configure IoT explorer and your device in the [Bug Bash Teams channel](https://teams.microsoft.com/l/team/19%3af6f291099ee049ad99c87bdf2181a212%40thread.tacv2/conversations?groupId=769cf6c8-233a-4579-a88a-da521b98c851&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).
 Or you can find the created services from the subscriptions in the Azure portal:

 ![Subscriptions](./subscriptions.png)